 - Add strips of crust in one direction.
 To weave the crust, add a strip in the opposite direction, one at a time.
 Weave that in and out of the base strips of crust.
 (See the video below for a great visual to how to braid the crust!)

-- Mix an egg with 2 tablespoons of water and mix.
+- Mix 1 medium egg with 2 tablespoons of water and whisk.
 Use this as an egg wash and brush it over the top crust.
 This will help it turn a nice golden brown.

-- Bake for 40 minutes until the top is golden and your apples are bubbly and soft.
-Top with whipped cream or vanilla ice cream!
+- Bake for 40 minutes until the top is golden and the apples are bubbly and soft.
+If your crust starts to get too brown, place a foil tent over the top.

 Notes